duosecurity/duo_universal_golang/README.md

 ## TLS 1.2 and 1.3 Support

-Duo_api_golang uses the Go cryptography library for TLS operations.
+Duo_universal_golang uses the Go cryptography library for TLS operations.
 Go versions 1.13 and higher support both TLS 1.2 and 1.3.

 ## Getting Started
 To use the SDK in your existing development environment, install it using Go Modules